2014 – 2015

 615 Special Topics (3) Variable topics, usually interdisciplinary, incorporating issues related to literary fields, genres, historical periods, and theoretical approaches.
 This course may be taken again for credit.

-616 Capstone Research Seminar (3) Research class in which students design independent research projects derived from their prior interests, expertise, and course work in areas of writing, teaching, and criticism.
+616 Research Methods for Writing, Teaching and Criticism (3) Research class in which students design independent research projects derived from their prior interests, expertise, and course work in areas of writing, teaching, and criticism.
 Class includes instruction in research methodologies and collaborative critiquing and workshopping.

 620 M.A.
 Essay (3) Required final extended paper (about 40 pages) written under the direction of an adviser.
 Further details available in the Graduate English Studies Handbook.
 Oral defense required.
 This course may be taken again for credit.